rnpgp/rnp/src/examples/README.md

 Attached signature is used, i.e. data is encapsulated into the resulting message.

 You can investigate the signed message by issuing `rnp --list-packets signed.asc` command.
+To verify message, use `rnp --keyfile pubring.pgp -v signed.asc`

+## verify

+This example uses keyrings, generated in `generate` example.
+However, instead of loading the whole keyring it implements dynamic key fetching via custom key provider (see function `example_key_provider`).
+After verification sample outputs verified embedded message, and all signatures with signing key ids and statueses.